strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

   - LoopBack
 ---

-A server usually expects to get valid data from the HTTP request to continue on executing the business logic, while there is never a guarantee that the client side would send a valid one.
+A Controller usually expects to get valid data from the HTTP request so it can focus on executing the business logic but there is never a guarantee that the client side sends valid data.
 For example, endpoint `GET Users/find` expects to get a number from the request query's property `limit`, but the request is sent as `GET Users/find?limit="astring"`, of which `limit` is a string instead of a number.
 In this case, people would like to see the invalid data being caught before it gets passed into the Controller function.

 Now in Loopback 4, such validations are automatically handled by the framework, and a machine-readable error object is generated for each request to help people localize the invalid fields along with their details.